 If you prefer the outdoors, you can also visit Phoenix Park, one of the largest city parks in Europe, where you can feed the deer, who roam freely through the park.

-Where to eat on a budget in Dublin
+How to eat on a budget in Dublin

 At the seaside – many cafes with delicious dishes of fresh seafood.
 In Dublin, you can find places for every taste: both expensive restaurants, and a large number of fast food establishments.
 Moreover, salads and soups, for example, are being sold in regular supermarkets.
 There are tables and chairs to stop for a snack.

-Where to listen to music
+Where to listen to good music

 In Dublin, you will meet many interesting street musicians.
 You can just walk around the city, choose the group you like, stop and listen.
 In addition, there are many pubs in with free live music/ concerts every evening if you order something there.

 Where to buy nice clothes at a good price

 You can find most worldwide brands in Ireland: H & M, Bershka, Topshop, Zara, Mango, and many others.
 There is also a local network of budget clothing and household goods shops.
 The choice is huge, and the prices are quite adequate.